Oxford Movement: History

 In the early nineteenth century, many of the clergymen of the Church of England, particularly those in high office, saw themselves as latitudinarian (liberal).
 Conversely, many clergy in the parishes were Evangelicals, as a result of the revival led by John Wesley.
-Alongside this, the universities became the breeding ground for a movement to restore liturgical and devotional customs which borrowed deeply from traditions before the English Reformation, as well as from contemporary Roman Catholic traditions.
+Alongside this, the universities became the breeding ground for a movement to restore liturgical and devotional customs which borrowed deeply from traditions before the English Reformation, as well as from contemporary Catholic traditions.

-The immediate impetus for the Tractarian movement was a perceived attack by the reforming Whig administration on the structure and revenues of the Church of Ireland (the established church in Ireland), with the Irish Church Temporalities Bill (1833).
-The Act provided for the merging of dioceses and provinces of the Church of Ireland, and the elimination of Vestry Assessment (church rates or "parish cess"), a cause of grievance in the Tithe War.
-The bill also made changes to the leasing of church lands.
-Some politicians and clergy (including a number of Whigs) feared that the Church of England might be disestablished and lose its endowments.
-John Keble criticised these proposals as "National Apostasy" in his Assize Sermon in Oxford in 1833, in which he denied the authority of the British Parliament to abolish several dioceses in Ireland.
+The immediate impetus for the Tractarian movement was a perceived attack by the reforming Whig administration on established churches of the United Kingdom.
+The Irish Church Temporalities Bill (1833) provided for the merging of dioceses and provinces of the Church of Ireland and the elimination of vestry assessment (church rates or "parish cess", which allowed vestries, i.e. the local ecclesiastical government of a parish, to tax the entire population), a grievance in the Tithe War.
+Some politicians and clergy (including a number of Whigs) feared this as a preliminary to similar attacks on the Church of England, leading eventually to disestablishment and loss of its endowments.
+John Keble criticised these proposals as "National Apostasy" in his Assize Sermon in Oxford in 1833, in which he denied the authority of the British Parliament to abolish dioceses in Ireland.

-The Gorham Case, in which secular courts overruled an ecclesiastical court on the matter of a priest with somewhat unorthodox views on the efficacy of infant baptism, was also deeply unsettling.
+The Gorham Case, in which secular courts overruled an ecclesiastical court over a priest with unorthodox views on the efficacy of infant baptism, was also deeply unsettling.
 Keble, Edward Bouverie Pusey, Newman, and others began to publish a series known as Tracts for the Times, which called the Church of England to return to the ways of the ancient and undivided church in matters of doctrine, liturgy and devotion.

-They believed that the Church of England needed to affirm that its authority did not come from the authority of the state, but from God.
+The so-called Tractarians believed that the Church of England needed to affirm that its authority did not come from the state, but from God.
 Even if the Anglican Church were completely separated from the state, it could still claim the loyalty of Englishmen because it rested on divine authority and the principle of apostolic succession.
-With a wide distribution and a price in pennies, the Tracts succeeded in drawing attention to the views of the Oxford Movement on points of doctrine, but also to its overall approach, to the extent that Tractarian became a synonym for supporter of the movement.
+With a wide distribution and a price in pennies, the Tracts succeeded in drawing attention to the views of the Oxford Movement on points of doctrine, but also to its overall approach.

-The Tractarians postulated the Branch Theory, which states that Anglicanism, along with Eastern Orthodoxy and Roman Catholicism, form three "branches" of the historic pre-schism Catholic Church.
+The Tractarians postulated the Branch Theory, which states that Anglicanism, along with Eastern Orthodoxy and Catholicism, form three "branches" of the historic pre-schism Catholic Church.
 Tractarians argued for the inclusion of traditional aspects of liturgy from medieval religious practice, as they believed the church had become too "plain".
-In the final tract, "Tract 90", Newman argued that the doctrines of the Roman Catholic Church, as defined by the Council of Trent, were compatible with the Thirty-Nine Articles of the 16th-century Church of England.
-Newman's eventual reception into the Roman Catholic Church in 1845, followed by Henry Edward Manning in 1851, had a profound effect on the movement.
+In the final tract, "Tract 90", Newman argued that the doctrines of the Catholic Church, as defined by the Council of Trent, were compatible with the Thirty-Nine Articles of the 16th-century Church of England.
+Newman's eventual reception into the Catholic Church in 1845, followed by Henry Edward Manning in 1851, had a profound effect on the movement, calling into question the via media between Low Church Anglicanism and Catholicism.